 - ¼ teaspoon salt

 - Preheat oven to 180C and spray 2, 8 inch round cake pans with cooking oil and line with baking paper.

 - Make the Vanilla Cake.
 In a bowl, sift flour, baking powder and salt.
 Set aside.
 In another large bowl, cream dairy-free spread and sugar with a handheld electric mixer or in a stand mixer with a paddle attachment.
+Add in vanilla and almond extract and beat through.
 Add eggs, one at a time beating well in between each, scraping down the sides with a rubber spatula as necessary.
 Add the egg whites and beat well until light and creamy.